-TCP throughput and percentage datagram loss were generally found to show performance degradations due to link topology, in passing from PTP to 4N-PTMP, where processing requirements for the AP are higher so as to maintain links between PCs.
+TCP throughput, jitter and percentage datagram loss were generally found to show performance degradations due to link topology, in passing from PTP to 4N-PTMP, where processing requirements for the AP are higher so as to maintain links between PCs.
 As CSMA/CA is the medium access control, the available bandwidth and the air time are divided by the nodes using the medium.
+In comparison to Open links [16], TCP throughput did not show significantly sensitive to WEP within the experimental error.
+In passing from Open to WEP links, where data length increases due to encryption, jitter and percentage datagram loss have shown considerable performance degradations.